tandasat/tandasat.github.io/Hypervisor_Development_for_Security_Researchers.md

 In this class, the students will learn the foundations to answer those questions, that is, the basic skills and knowledge to develop hypervisors.
 The class is designed in a way such that everything is built from scratch and optimized for learning.
 This allows students to better understand the building blocks and expand the knowledge acquired in the course by themselves afterward.
 Topics include UEFI architecture and programming, VT-x/EPT configuration, debugging tools, comparison of hypervisor designs, application of the technologies, and more.

 This is a hands-on-oriented class.
 We believe that the students can learn and retain concepts and skills the best by working with those concepts by themselves and not by being taught; hence gaining the greatest value.
 With this philosophy, the class is designed for lab activities as the primary learning opportunities, and lectures are to explain backgrounds and the motivations for those.
-We will spend about half of the time for hands-on.
+We will spend about 40% of the time for hands-on.

 At the beginning of the class, students will receive skeleton implementations of our hypervisors and incrementally update them through the exercises with a clear understanding of motivations and design choices.